Last reviewed 21 March 2025

 - Recent responses:

-New border formalities
+New border schemes

 Operating in Europe | What you need to know